Classical shadows based on locally-entangled measurements: Bell shadows

 In analogy with the random Pauli case, we may understand the performance of Bell shadows with a simple basis counting argument.
-For each qubit pair, each run of the experiment measures 3 out of the 9 two-qubit operators $\{\sigma^\alpha\otimes \sigma^\beta:\ \alpha,\beta = x, y, z\}$---e.g., the experimentalist may explicitly measure $XX$ and $YZ$, but that also implicitly measures $ZY = XX\cdot YZ$.
-Thus the probability that the measurement ``hits'' a given $k$-qubit Pauli operator $P$ (compatible with the dimer covering) is $3/9 = 1/3$ per {\it pair} of qubits on which $P$ acts nontrivially, i.e. $3^{-k/2}$ overall.
-We also see why operators that are incompatible with the dimer covering are not learnable, as two-qubit operators of weight 1 such as $IX$ or $YI$ necessarily anticommute with some of the measured operators.
+For each qubit pair, each run of the experiment measures 3 out of the 9 two-qubit operators $\{\sigma^\alpha\otimes \sigma^\beta:\ \alpha,\beta = x, y, z\}$---e.g., the experimentalist may explicitly measure $XX$ and $YZ$, but that also implicitly measures\footnote{As an example, let us imagine measuring $XX = +1$ and $YZ = -1$; this also informs us of the eigenvalue of $ZY = XX \cdot YZ$: in this case, $(+1)\cdot(-1) = -1$.
+More generally, measuring any number of commuting Pauli operators $\{P_i\}$ is equivalent to measuring the entire {\it stabilizer group} they generate.} $ZY = XX\cdot YZ$.
+Thus we measure 3 out of the 9 weight-two operators on the two qubits.
+In all, the probability that the measurement ``hits'' a given $k$-qubit Pauli operator $P$ (compatible with the dimer covering) is $3/9 = 1/3$ per {\it pair} of qubits on which $P$ acts nontrivially, i.e. $3^{-k/2}$ overall.
+We also see why operators that are incompatible with the dimer covering are not learnable: any triplet of weight-2 commuting operators has the structure of $\{X\otimes \sigma^\alpha, Y\otimes \sigma^\beta, Z\otimes \sigma^\gamma\}$, with $(\alpha \beta \gamma)$ a permutation of $(xyz)$; in other words, each operator in the triplet must have a different Pauli matrix on the first qubit.
+The same clearly goes for the second qubit.
+Thus weight-1 operators such as $IX$ or $YI$ necessarily anticommute with two of the operators in the triplet, and therefore we never learn about their value from Bell measurements.